 Recommended points

-- Easy and quick adjustment system on the back
+- Easy and quick back adjustment system

-- Multi-functional and easy to use storage and attachment
+- Multifunctional and easy-to-use storage and attachments

 Points that interest me